hadcl4/Thunder/HELP.md

 ## Adding A Source
 Please view Thunder/SOURCE.md for info.
 ## Changing Themes
-Select Settings->Configuration.
+Select Thunder->Configuration.
 Then select what color you want.
 After that, Thunder will close and you'll need to open it again for the theme to be applied.
 ## System Information
-Select Settings->System Info (config.txt).
+Select Thunder->System Info (config.txt).
 Thunder will then fetch the contents on the config.txt file.
 If you're on Ubuntu (or any other distro where config.txt isn't located at `/boot/config.txt`), you'll need to modify Thunder's code to change where it fetches its data from.
 On Ubuntu, the config.txt file is located at `/boot/firmware/config.txt`.
 To find where the code is at that needs changed, simply open a text editor and try `Ctrl+F`, and type in `config.txt`.
 The location should come up for you to change it.

-If you're not on a Raspberry Pi, select Settings->System Info (all platforms).
+If you're not on a Raspberry Pi, select Thunder->System Info (all platforms).
 ## Retro Games in Mednafen
 If a retro game is failing to boot, try running this command outside of Thunder:
 ```